CS2031-DBP/proyecto-web-mure/README.md

 Allows users to change their password or their email, redirecting them to the login page to use their new credentials.

-### User Playlist Page
+### User Playlist Page 📃

-View where users can watch either their playlists or other user playlists, depending where they requested the playlist to be shown
+View where users can watch either their playlists or other user playlists, depending on where they requested the playlist to be shown.

 ### Create Playlist ➕📋